mattmakai/fullstackpython.com/content/pages/07-web-development/03-django.markdown

 ## Django books and tutorials
 There are a slew of free or low cost resources out there for Django.
-Since Django was released over 10 years ago and has had a huge number of updates since then, when you're looking for an up-to-date Django book check out the list below or read this post showing [current Django books](http://twoscoopspress.org/pages/current-django-books) as of Django 1.9.
+Make sure to check the version numbers used in each post you read because Django was released over 10 years ago and has had a huge number of updates since then.

 * [Test-Driven Development with Python](http://www.obeythetestinggoat.com/)
   focuses on web development using Django and JavaScript.
 This book uses